-F. Allowable costs: Travel
+Allowable costs: Travel

-Travel costs for transportation, lodging, subsistence, and related items are allowable under your agency's TRGP-E/T grant if specifically approved by the COPS Office.
-In accordance with 2 C.F.R. §200.474, travel costs for official business directly related to the award will be reimbursed based upon the grantee's written travel reimbursement policies if the costs are reasonable and allocable under the project.
+Travel costs for transportation, lodging, subsistence, and related items are allowable under your agency's TRGP-E/T award if specifically approved by the COPS Office.
+In accordance with 2 CFR §200.474, travel costs for official business directly related to the award will be reimbursed based upon the recipient's written travel reimbursement policies if the costs are reasonable and allocable under the project.
 In the absence of an acceptable written policy regarding travel costs, allowable rates and amounts established by the U.S. General Services Administration (GSA) for the relevant geographic area will apply.
 The current GSA travel policy and per diem rates can be found at www.gsa.gov.

 Allowable airfare costs will be reimbursed based upon the least expensive unrestricted accommodations class offered by commercial airlines-for example, lowest discount commercial airfare, the Federal Government contract airfare (if authorized and available), or standard coach airfare-unless otherwise authorized in advance by the COPS Office.

-For grantees subject to 48 C.F.R.
-Part 31.000, et seq.
-(FAR-31.2) Cost Principles for Commercial Organizations, travel costs incurred directly by the grantee will be reimbursed if the costs are reasonable and allocable under the project.
+For recipients subject to 48 CFR Part 31.000, et seq.
+(FAR-31.2) Cost Principles for Commercial Organizations, travel costs incurred directly by the recipient will be reimbursed if the costs are reasonable and allocable under the project.
 Travel costs for lodging, meals, and incidental expenses may be reimbursed based upon per diem, actual expenses, or a combination of these methods, as long as the reimbursement rate does not exceed established GSA per diem rates as set forth in the Federal Travel Regulation.
 Transportation costs may be reimbursed based on mileage rates, actual costs incurred, or a combination of these methods.
 Allowable airfare travel costs will be reimbursed based upon standard coach fare, unless otherwise authorized in advance by the COPS Office.

-The COPS Office TRGP-E/T will fund grant-related travel costs for the grantee agency or other (nongrantee) individuals to attend training and technical assistance conferences, seminars, or classes, or to visit a site specified in the application.
-Allowable expenses for grant-related lodging, meals, and incidental expenses that were included in the application have been approved by the COPS Office as part of the TRGP-E/T award and final budget.
+The COPS Office TRGP-E/T will fund award-related travel costs for the recipient agency or other (non-recipient) individuals to attend training and technical assistance conferences, seminars, or classes or to visit a site specified in the application.
+Allowable expenses for award-related lodging, meals, and incidental expenses that were included in the application have been approved by the COPS Office as part of the TRGP-E/T award and final budget.
 Your agency should keep timely and accurate records of all travel expenses.
-If at any time these costs change, you should immediately contact your COPS Office GPS to obtain a grant modification.
+If at any time these costs change, you should immediately contact your COPS Office Grant Program Specialist to obtain an award modification.